 - Instead of asking people to engage, it interrupts their lives and shouts in their faces.

+Beyond NIMBYismYes, the Rosslyn Park billboards are in my back yard.
+And yes, I’d like them to be taken down (I just discovered a campaign to try to make that happen — do sign the petition if you agree).
+But the issue is much bigger than one site spoiled by one set of billboards.
 This is about whether any property owner should have the right to sell our visual environment for profit.
 If that’s okay, sit back and enjoy.
 If not, maybe there are things we can do about it.
+It’s not impossible:

 - Sao Paolo, a city of 11 million people, banned outdoor advertising in 2006 and it made a dramatic impact on the lives of all residents.
 (It’s creeping back now, with JCDecaux-backed clocks.
 Bastards.)